Players want a seat at the table as tennis ponders landscape change - ExBulletin

 The WTA, which is widely expected to bring the season finale to Saudi Arabia, said through its spokesperson that it is exploring greater coordination in the sport.

-There is currently no consensus within the sport on any outcome, the spokesperson said.
+These discussions have been ongoing for some time and while they remain positive and constructive, there is currently no consensus within the sport on a desired outcome, the WTA spokesperson said.

 The WTA will continue to focus on delivering another exciting season and executing our growth plans, while assessing the proposals from Saudi Arabia and the Grand Slams.

-The ITF said it would remain part of the talks and was committed to ensuring the sport's long-term growth.
+The ITF said it would continue to be part of the talks and was committed to ensuring the long-term growth and sustainability of the sport.

-We can assure you that the improvement of our sport will always be our focus, a spokesperson said.
-REUTERS
+In the early days, there are a lot of rumors and speculation in the media, an ITF spokesperson said.

 |